Data model

 deleted_at timestamp Date of deletion

-The device_ for source_id or dest_id might be: :
+The device_ for source_id or dest_id can be: :

 Actif (device) Source Destination